Tectonite

-Tectonites are metamorphic or tectonically deformed rocks whose fabric reflects the history of their deformation, or rocks with fabric that clearly displays coordinated geometric features that indicate continuous solid (ductile) flow during formation.
+In structural geology, tectonites are metamorphic or tectonically-deformed rocks whose fabric reflects the history of their deformation, or rocks with fabric that clearly displays coordinated geometric features that indicate continuous solid (ductile) flow during formation.
 Planar foliation results from a parallel orientation of platey mineral phases such as the phyllosilicates or graphite.
 Slender prismatic crystals such as amphibole produce a lineation in which these prisms or columnar crystals become aligned.

 Tectonites are rocks with minerals that have been affected by natural forces of the earth, which allowed their orientations to change.
 This usually includes recrystallization of minerals, and the foliation formation.
 Tectonites are studied through structural analysis and allows for the determination of two things: